Compare Zyrtec vs. Sudafed

-- Zyrtec (Cetirizine) works as well as other antihistamines to treat sneezing and runny nose, but causes less sedation.
+- Zyrtec (cetirizine) works to treat sneezing and runny nose, and causes less sedation compared to Benadryl.

 - Works well to also treat hives and itchy skin.

-- It can provide quick relief of allergy symptoms for both kids and adults.
+- It can provide relief of allergy symptoms for both kids and adults.

 - One of the best over-the-counter options to clear stuffy nose and help you breathe better.